Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2022-04-18-Polar_metal.md

 This result is not that surprising.
 To understand it, we need to first consider Maximally Localized Wannier function (MLWF).
 What MLWF does is essentially finding the optimum band connections so that we can regroup the bands, get rid of the band crossing and obtain a set of   wavefunctions that give rises to a well localized Wannier functions.

-Now, not all Wannier functions contributes to the polarization (some of then have centers that don't move much), which means some of the (re-organized) bands does not contribute to the polarization either.
+Now, not all Wannier functions contribute to the polarization (some of then have centers that don't move much), which means some of the (re-organized) bands does not contribute to the polarization either.
 This is exactly the case of the electron pocket of  $\mathrm{WTe_2}$.
  <!-- If we can single out those bands, then combined with the knowledge of occupation in k-space we can obtain the polarization too. -->